South Carolina Gamecocks football: Shane Beamer era (2021–present)

 The 2023 season saw a setback in the trajectory of the program.
 Despite quarterback Spencer Rattler and wide receiver Xavier Legette having two of the best individual seasons in school history in their final college year, the team was noted by the media for being heavily affected by injuries, particularly from the offensive line.
 South Carolina finished sixth in the final SEC East, with an overall record of 5–7, missing a bowl game for the first time since 2020.

-Shane Beamer achieved massive success with the Gamecocks during the 2024 season, despite media outlets projecting a 13th place finish in the SEC.
-After a middling 3-3 start to the first half of the season, Beamer turned the page on the narrative and trajectory of the program by leading the team to six straight wins to finish the regular season with a 9-3 record.
-Beamer set many records over the course of the season, which included leading the Gamecocks to its first 6-game win streak since 2013, the first winning record in conference play since 2017, and defeated four ranked teams on the season, becoming the very first coach in program history to do so.
-Season highlights included a dominant 44-20 victory against No. 10 Texas A&M at home, a thrilling 4-point victory over No. 23 Missouri at home - their first victory over that team since 2021, and a 17-14 road victory against archrival, No. 12 Clemson, spearheaded by an elite performance from freshman quarterback LaNorris Sellers.
-For his outstanding efforts, Shane Beamer was awarded SEC Coach of the year by the Associated Press and USA Today.
+In 2024, despite media outlets projecting a 13th place finish in the SEC and a middling 3-3 start, the team reeled off six straight wins - its first 6-game win streak since 2013 - to finish the regular season with a 9-3 record, and the first winning record in conference play since 2017.
+Season highlights included a dominant 44-20 victory against No. 10 Texas A&M at home, a thrilling 4-point victory over No. 23 Missouri at home, and a 17-14 road victory against their archrival, No. 12 Clemson.
+At the conclusion of the year, Beamer was awarded SEC Coach of the year by the Associated Press and USA Today.

 Conference affiliations

+South Carolina joined the Southeastern Conference in 1992.

 South Carolina has affiliated with three conferences and twice been an independent.